elimc/jumpstart-install-script/README.md

 ##### External URL
 While the Local URL is great for testing on your host machine, you might want to do Cross Device Testing on devices that are attached to your local WiFi.
 For example, you might want to see automatic SASS injection/page reloading on your tablet or phone.
 For these devices you will use the External URL.
 In the image above, the External URL is [http://10.0.1.8:3000](#).
 Enter the External URL that you see in your CLI into your phone or tablet.
 As long as they are connected to the same WiFi network as your computer, you will be synced.

+Another use-case for this is to test your site on an [IE9 VM](http://dev.modern.ie/tools/vms/).
+Yep, your IE9 VM will automatically refresh in a VM too.

 ##### Tunnel URL
 The default setup also comes with the ability to sync devices that are not on your local WiFi network.
 It does this via SSH Tunneling.
-One use-case for this is to test your site on an [IE9 VM](http://dev.modern.ie/tools/vms/).
-Another use-case would be to show your currently-in-development local site to remote clients.
+A use-case would be to show your currently-in-development local site to remote clients.
 A client in a different country could see updates to a site on your local machine while your talk to them on the phone.
 They will think you possess magic.

 In the image above, the URL for SSH Tunneling is https://tunnel.localtunnel.me.
-Enter this URL in your IE9 VM, or give it to your client, and blow people's minds.
+Give this URL to your client, and blow their minds.

 ![URL options](./readme_images/browsersync_urls_web.png)